jhonpulido1990/holbertonschool-higher_level_programming/0x0B-python-input_output/README.md

 * File:  ` 2-append_write.py `
  Self-paced manual review  Panel footer - Controls
 ### 3. To JSON string
-          mandatory         Progress vs Score  Task Body Write a function that returns the JSON representation of an object (string):
+          mandatory         Progress vs Score           Score: 100.00% (Checks completed: 100.00%)         Task Body Write a function that returns the JSON representation of an object (string):
 * Prototype:  ` def to_json_string(my_obj): `
 * You don’t need to manage exceptions if the object can’t be serialized.
 ```bash